Table of Contents[Hide][Show]

 Sarasota is one of the best beaches close to Disney World if you love eco-tours and learning about marine biology and Florida wildlife.
 An amazing, family-friendly beach destination, there also are lots of things to do in Sarasota with kids.

 Sarasota is on the Gulf of Mexico, but also on Sarasota Bay.
 The bay is an estuary that serves as a nursery for baby fish, sea horses, sea stars, dolphins, sea turtles, manatees, and more.

-For kids like mine who love learning about nature and the world under the sea, Sarasota is a fantastic addition to their vacation to Walt Disney World Resort.
+For kids like mine who love learning about nature and the world under the sea, Sarasota is amazing.
 It’s such an exhilarating experience to see these sea creatures up close and personal in the wild!

-Sarasota also in home to the famed Ringling Circus Museum and the Mote Marine, both of which are fun for all ages.
+Sarasota also in home to the famed Ringling Circus Museum and the Mote Marine.
+Both are fun options for all ages.